Create a test plan and test suite

 Find a test plan

 The Test Plans page shows a single test plan.
-Use the icon or the drop-down list at the top of the left column select the test plan you want to work with.
+Use the icon to find the one you want to work with.

 Test plans, suites, and test cases are stored in VSTS and TFS as special types of work items.